mohamedtharwat000/eslint-config-flat-recommended/README.md

 - **JavaScript and TypeScript support**: Linting for JavaScript and TypeScript.
 - **React and JSX support**: Includes rules for React.
-- **Stylistic linting**: Enforces consistent code style across your project.
+- **Prettier integration**: Use Prettier for code formatting.
-- **Prettier integration**: Optionally use Prettier for code formatting.
+- **Stylistic linting**: Optionally enforces consistent code style across your project.

 ## Installation